Diversity Statement & Plan

 Southern Oregon Public Television (SOPTV) is an equal opportunity and affirmative action employer.
 All employment is based on personal capacities and qualifications without discrimination as established by law.
 SOPTV takes extra efforts to recruit and employ members of ethnic minority groups, women, veterans and disabled individuals for all open positions.
 Copies of our employment profile and recruitment activities for open positions are listed on our website in our Public Inspection Files.

-- Seek candidates for our Board of Directors and Community Advisory Board that represent the geographical and demographical composition of the communities we serve.
+- Seek candidates for the Board of Directors and Community Advisory Board that represent the geographical and demographical diversity of southern Oregon and northern California with a special effort to increase diversity on the Board and CAB;

-Our Community Advisory board has nine members, of which 33% are female and 67% are male.
-The Community Advisory board is also multigenerational and representative of our service area, and includes one African American.
+The Community Advisory Board has eight members of which 25% are female and 75% are male.
+The Advisory Board is also multigenerational and representative of the region.
+One Board member is African-American.

-Approved by the Board of Southern Oregon Public Television on January 26, 2017
+Approved by the SOPTV Board of Directors November 6, 2017